-By adding a human personality to the brand Folse, Burton, and Netemeyer (2013: 331) suggested that the brand can personify its characteristics by transferring celebrity characteristics to the brand.
+By adding a human personality to the brand Folse, Burton, and Netemeyer (2013: 331) suggested that the brand can personify its characteristics by transferring celebrity characteristics.
 The celebrity endorsement has also been another reason why Chanel has a strong brand image and personality amongst the consumers.

 Figure 6: Chanel’s Icon Audrey Hepburn

-Davis (2013) explained that branding is associated with all the attributes of the brand such as name, design, shape, colour, logo, tagline, and others impacting the brand image as well as brand identity amongst the consumers.
-In 1925 Chanel’s logo was designed and has remained the same ever since (Kennedy, Stoehrer and Calderin 2013).
-The symbol with the overlapping double “C” stands grounded for Chanel which has intrigued the consumers in the developed markets.
+Davis (2013) explained that branding is associated with all the attributes of the brand, such as name, design, shape, colour, logo, tagline, and others impacting the brand image as well as brand identity amongst the consumers.
+In 1925 Chanel’s logo was designed and has remained the same (Kennedy, Stoehrer and Calderin 2013).
+The symbol with the overlapping double “C” stands grounded for Chanel, which has intrigued the consumers in the developed markets.
 The outcome of such a unique and attractive logo has been the feeling of timeliness amongst the customers inclining them to make more purchases.

 Figure 7: Chanel’s logo

-As explained by Phillips, McQuarrie, and Griffin (2014: 225) brand identity and personality are the elements established through brand DNA.
+Phillips, McQuarrie, and Griffin (2014: 225) explained that brand identity and personality are the elements established through brand DNA.
 The brand DNA is the uniqueness of the brand in terms of identity, image, personality, values, and positioning.
-The iconic items of Chanel including the “little black dress”, the Chanel Suit, and the Chanel No.5 Perfume interpret the sheer simplicity, anticipation, liberation, and sophistication.
+The iconic items of Chanel, including the “little black dress”, the Chanel Suit, and the Chanel No.5 Perfume, interpret the sheer simplicity, anticipation, liberation, and sophistication.